Badi1/awesome-cassandra.github.io/README.md

 <img src="http://awesome-cassandra.github.io/pics/cassandra-logo.png" height="120px" />

 The Apache Cassandra database is the right choice when you need scalability and high availability without compromising performance.
 Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
 Cassandra's support for replicating across multiple datacenters is best-in-class, providing lower latency for your users and the peace of mind of knowing that you can survive regional outages.

 This is a curated list of awesome [Apache Cassandra](http://cassandra.apache.org/) packages and resources.
-Maintained by Rahul Singh of [Anant](http://anant.us).
-Feel free contact me if you'd like to collaborate on this and other awesome lists.
-[Awesome Cassandra](https://github.com/Anant/awesome-cassandra) , [Awesome Solr](https://github.com/Anant/awesome-solr), [Awesome Lucene](https://github.com/Anant/awesome-lucene).
+This list has been initiated and maintained by Rahul Singh of [Anant](http://anant.us).

 This powers the *Resources* section of [Cassandra.Link](https://cassandra.link), a rich collection of blog feeds, and curated links as a searchable knowledge base.

 ## Contents

 - [General](#general)

 <!-- TODO: list out concept subject titles here and link -->
 - [Packages](#packages)
   - [Libraries](#libraries)  Programming Language Specific Libs for Cassandra.